 Firming The Seeds

 We designed a wire stiffener for Keeton seed firmers that applies up to 5x the pressure of the firmer.
-The Mojo Wire helps properly embed the seeds in the bottom of the seed furrow and helps reduce mud buildup on the seed firmer.
+The Mojo Wire helps properly embed the seeds in the bottom of the seed furrow and helps to reduce mud buildup on the seed firmer.

 We designed a durable firming wheel (with replaceable bearing) to prevent pulling out seeds and resist clogging with mud on the John Deere 50 series, John Deere 60 series, John Deere 90 series no till drills, and the Case SDX drill.
 The narrow, sleek hub of our DuraLok Seed Lock Wheel fits the seed furrow better, and there are no bolt heads to snag on vines or straw.
 The flexible material of the DuraLok always keeps it perfectly aligned with the furrow, even when seeding around contours, or when opener components are drafting downhill.